ken314526/Lang-Translate/README.md

 - `Multi-Language Support:` Translate text between a variety of languages, making it a versatile tool for users around the world.

-- `Quick and Easy:` With WebLingo, translation is quick and easy.
+- `Quick and Easy:` With LangTranslate, translation is quick and easy.
 Simply enter the text, select the source and target languages, and get instant results.

 ## Getting Started